supremebeing7/scavenger/USER_STORIES.md

 ##INCOMPLETE

 * As a registered user, I want to be able to send chat messages to other users working on the same hunt so that I can see how far they are in a hunt.
-(Use Faye websockets.)
+(Use Pusher websockets.
+Partially setup right now with Faye.)

 * As a registered user, I want to add specific details and/or pictures about a place for a scavenger hunt / pub crawl.